f-strieg/MyoUnityAndroidPlugin/README.md

 ## Known Issues

 - Only 'attachToAdjacent' method for connecting the Myo is working right now.
 You have to 'bump' your Myo gently against your Android device.
-The usual option to choose a myo from a screen isnt implemented yet.
+The usual option to choose a myo from a screen isn't implemented yet.
 - Currently you can only use one Myo per device.
 If I can get my hands on a second one i will implement this functionality too.

 ## Support

 This project was kind of rushed, so if you have any feedback just contact me (Florian.Strieg@Student.Reutlingen-University.DE).
-Although i cant guarantee any direct support I'm looking forward to develop this plugin a bit further.
+Although i cannot guarantee any direct support I'm looking forward to develop this plugin a bit further.

 ## Thanks